Logo - Life.Understood.

 They will direct it.

-Those who do not will find themselves increasingly displaced—not by machines, but by more coherent operators.
+Those who do not may find themselves increasingly displaced—not simply by machines, but by people better able to coordinate, evaluate, and direct complex systems.

 References